rayshift/translatefgo/README.md

 Please check our [troubleshooting wiki](https://github.com/rayshift/translatefgo/wiki/Troubleshooting) for help with issues.
 Alternatively, visit the [discord server](https://discord.gg/6vncnjj) for help.

 ### Is this safe, will I get banned?
-**Yes, it is safe, no, you will not be banned.**
+**No action has been taken on players for using this app, as of 31/10/2022.**

-Here is why:
+The chance of being banned is unlikely for the following reasons:
 - The app modifies cached story scripts on your SD card (or internal storage), it does not modify or alter the base game.
 - The game does not and can not detect the modification of cached story scripts.
 - The app has 100,000+ downloads with 15,000+ active users, and has been operating for nearly 3 years without any bans or warnings being issued because of the app.
-- It is not in the interest of the game's developers or publishers to ban or otherwise punish people for translating story text.
+- It is unlikely to be in the interest of the game's developers or publishers to ban or otherwise punish people for translating story text.
 - The app is open source, so you can vet what it does, and build it yourself if you are worried.

 However, there are some things you should do before using this app to ensure the safety of your account.